Long Branch Hotels: Great Views

 Atlantic Hotel, East End Hotel, and Arlington House

 East End Hotel in North Long Branch.
-Built by Jay Gould and Jim Fisk, it opened in June 1872.
+Re-developed by Jay Gould and Jim Fisk, it opened in June 1872.
 Sometimes the place was called the “Grand Excursion House.”
 A pier and train depot were also built nearby.
 The area is now Seven President’s Oceanfront Park.

 Arlington House hotel, 1879.
 Hit by a major storm in 1880, the doors shut in 1881.
 John Hoey bought the property and used the lumber to build the Hollywood Hotel.
 Later, Nate Salisbury would built “The Reservation” on the property.
 The area is now Seven President’s Park.